How to Choose High School Extracurriculars: 5 Quick Tips | CollegeXpress

-Diverse group of student learning to play tennis from White blond female coach
+A group of student lined up to play tennis

 Extracurriculars are always stressed in the college application process.
 It might seem important to be involved in tons of activities in various areas to seem well-rounded, but what’s more important is discovering, doing, and committing to what you love to do.
 For students deciding what teams and clubs they want to be involved in during high school or looking to join new extracurriculars, here are a few things to consider.